GitauHarrison/notes/web_development/personal_blog/hello_world.md

 ```
 This folder will contain:
 * ___init___.py : it is used to define our app
-* routes.py : it will bear all the view functions that will help redirect us
+* routes.py : it will bear all the view functions and URLs that will help redirect us
 * templates sub-folder : all HTML files will be here
 * static subfolder : it will contain css and js subfolders that will host our styles files and our JS file